-Covid-19: Singapore Airlines and SilkAir Flight Schedules in October, November and December 2020 and January 2021
+Singapore Airlines and SilkAir Flight Schedules - February to May 2021

-Please click on the links below for the SIA and SilkAir flight schedules.
+Please click here for the SIA and SilkAir flight schedules.

 All flights are subject to regulatory approvals.
 Please note that these schedules are subject to changes.
 Customers will be informed of schedule changes via SMS and email.
 To receive flight updates via SMS and email, provide your contact details in Manage Booking.

 Please note that some destinations continue to have travel restrictions, including limits on passenger numbers.
 As a result, some of the flights that have been listed may be closed for sale.

 Please note that all other flights that had been originally scheduled in February to May 2021 but are not listed in the schedules will be cancelled.
 Customers will be gradually informed via SMS and email about the cancellation.

 Customers whose bookings were cancelled by SIA or SilkAir may choose to rebook or seek a refund of the unused portion of their tickets.
 Those with bookings scheduled for travel before 1 April 2021 are also eligible for flight credits under our global travel waiver policy.

 SIA and SilkAir will continue to adjust our capacity to match the demand for international air travel.
 Customers can subscribe to receive email updates when we resume flights to their preferred destinations.